 Diving with nitrox gas mixture allows you to increase bottom times or reduce the risk of decompression illness.
-Suunto D5 provides you with information to adjust your dive and stay within safe limits.
+Suunto EON Core provides you with information to adjust your dive and stay within safe limits.

-When diving with a nitrox gas mixture, both the percentage of oxygen in your tank and the oxygen partial pressure limit must be entered into Suunto D5.
+When diving with nitrox gas mixture, both the percentage of oxygen in your tank and the oxygen partial pressure limit must be entered into Suunto EON Core.
 This ensures correct nitrogen and oxygen calculations and the correct maximum operating depth (MOD), which is based on your entered values.
-The default oxygen percentage $(O_2\%)$ setting is 21% (air) and oxygen partial pressure (pO_2) setting is 1.6 bar (23 psi).
+The default oxygen percentage ( $O_2$ %) setting is 21% (air) and oxygen partial pressure (p $O_2$ ) setting is 1.6 bar (23 psi).

-NOTE: When diving with a nitrox gas mixture, Suunto recommends changing the partial pressure to 1.4 bar (20 psi).
+WOTE: When diving with a nitrox gas mixture, Suunto recommends changing the partial pressure to 1.4 bar (20 psi).

-Air/Nitrox mode has four views:
+Air/Nitrox mode has two views by default: